Given a number n, we need to find the last digit in factorial n.

 - Find two numbers with sum N such that neither of them contains digit K

-- Find the largest N digit multiple of N
+- Find the middle digit of a given Number

 - Find Last Digit of a^b for Large Numbers